 At the very least, create a goal that measures the completion of the main call to actions on the website.

 While you are still in Analytics, go ahead and enable the “Audiences”.
-This will require you to setup or link to an existing Google AdWords account.
+This will require you to setup or link to an existing Google Ads account.
 You may want to do some remarketing (recommended) later and enabling this during site launch gives you early opportunities to build the audience list you’ll eventually target.

 Since you’re in the mood to add code to the website, go ahead and add a Facebook pixel too.
 These pixels identify website visitors and add them to your custom audience.